divergio/TBSegmentedController/README.md

 ## Known limitations

-The segments have to be all the same size because the button dimensions are set automatically using MATH.
+The segments have to be all the same size because the button dimensions are set automatically using **maths**.
 You can imagine a design where this isn't the case, and custom dimensions are used (like an HTML image map).

 ## Copyright and License